The Gap

 The Gap is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The Gap's latest Census data shows 92.4% houses and 7.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 81.6% houses and 18.5% other dwellings.
-Home ownership in The Gap was 39.4%, with mortgaged dwellings at 45.4% and rented at 15.1%.
-Median monthly mortgage repayments were $2,266, exceeding Brisbane metro's average of $2,167.
-Median weekly rent was $490, higher than Brisbane metro's $400.
-Nationally, The Gap's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The latest Census evaluation of dwelling structures in The Gap showed 92.4% houses and 7.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 81.6% houses and 18.5% other dwellings.
+Home ownership in The Gap was at 39.4%, with mortgaged dwellings at 45.4% and rented ones at 15.1%.
+The median monthly mortgage repayment in the area was $2,266, exceeding Brisbane metro's average of $2,167.
+The median weekly rent figure for The Gap was recorded at $490, higher than Brisbane metro's $400.
+Nationally, The Gap's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing